Sergey111991KV/Haskell-Cash-Server/README.md

         - add tests (full tests)
         - add education pages (tests for it)
         - change my other repo with rules programming

+Done tasks:
+        - add Servant (with Swagger)
+        - config and environment (what libs and other)

+Tests Servant 3 strategies:
+        - servant-client
+        - hspec-wai
+        - servant-quickcheck